Understanding autism: Speak up about the things that make your life unique

 I hope that by continuing to share my voice, others can be inspired to speak up and share their truths as well, because for a campus as big as UNR, a lot of students feel like they are dealing with something that no one else understands.
 We need to share our stories so we can lift each other up, let each other know that we are a community of shared experiences and kind understanding.

 So, how do you do that?
 How do you make a difference?
 I suggest the following steps from silence to advocacy.

 (Editor's note: World Autism Day is April 2.
-Kate Kerr is a freshman at the University.
+Kate Kerr was a freshman at the University at the time of writing this.
 She notes, "I love the outdoors, and I am always eager to try new things!
 In my free time, I like to read, hike, work on art projects, and find new things to learn about.
 I grew up in Illinois, and I love to visit the home farm over break.
-Find me on Facebook as Kate Kerr, or email me at firstname.lastname@example.org.")
+Find me on Facebook as Kate Kerr, or email me at email@example.com.")